 It won't interfere: But who knows if it will help you in any way. ...Read more

 is naltrexone used to treat compulsive sexual disorders when they are non-responsive to ssri's?
 How long does it take for the medication to work?
 How long are patienst kept on this medication before they are weane

-Experimental: Since I haven't heard of this treatment I would assume it is experimental.
+Experimental: Since i haven't heard of this treatment i would assume it is experimental.
 Most compulsive disorders wax and wane and are not entirely cured but managed by behavioral as well as medical interventions.
 I would thus expect Naltrexone to be used for extended periods of time if indeed it was helping. ...Read moreSee 1 more doctor answer

 I would like opinions on drugs to decrease my Porn addiction:

-Pretty much exactly: Like it is spelled.
+Pretty much exactly: like it is spelled.
 NALL - TREKS - ZONE, with the accent on the second syllable.
 It's cousin naloxone is pronounced similarly - NALL - OX - ZONE.
 In the UK they pronounce many of these differently, and accent the first syllable more, and some will pronounce the last syllable more like - ZIN than ZONE.
 But they talk funny. ...Read more

 For alcohol?: First, no medication by itself will cure the problem, other support is needed, meetings, counseling.
 Genetics seems to play a role in what meds are most helpful for certain individuals.
 There are other meds that are helpful for treating alcohol dependence such as topiramate, campral, ondansetron, Gabapentin and Baclofen are some other meds that may be helpful. ...Read moreSee 2 more doctor answers

+No: naltrexone blocks opioid receptors.
+You have no opioids in your system – it means you did not take any narcotic pain medications, heroine etc - you are not likely to have any reactions.
 On the other hand, we produce our own endorphins.
-You normally have them in response to good food, sex, pain, etc. It is very rarely happens that some people have mild nausea when they take the first dose. ...Read moreSee 1 more doctor answer
+You normally have them in response to good food, sex, pain, etc. it is very rarely happens that some people have mild nausea when they take the first dose. ...Read moreSee 1 more doctor answer

-Only if you are: Opioid dependent, in which case it will put you into severe withdrawal starting within 10-15 minutes of taking the pill.
+Only if you are: opioid dependent, in which case it will put you into severe withdrawal starting within 10-15 minutes of taking the pill.
 If you are not on opioids, it will not do anything, other than perhaps the main side effect of feeling a little queasy.
 Not sure how anybody can take a pill "by accident, " and suspect there is more to your story.
 Naltrexone is used off-label for itching, gambling problems etc. ...Read more

-On naltrexone and I just stopped taking dalaid 3days ago.
+On naltrexone and i just stopped taking dalaid 3days ago.
 Will they have any unnecessary effects?

 Not likely: The Naltrexone blocks or occupies opiate receptor sites so it tends to render those drugs 'ineffective'.
 Because of it's high affinity for those sites, it also tends to dislodge any opiate still there and thus can precipitate a withdrawal reaction in chronic opiate addicts.
-This is what happens with Suboxone if started too early on someone who has been using opiates; it can also decrease 'craving'. ...Read more
+This is what happens with suboxone if started too early on someone who has been using opiates; it can also decrease 'craving'. ...Read more